 WCC’s new signature initiative, Civic Matters, is a multi-tiered programmatic approach that offers opportunities for underserved women to:

-- learn about civic engagement and why it matters;
+- Learn about civic engagement and why it matters;

-- access and use action-oriented tools and resources;
+- Use action-oriented tools and resources;

-- gain practice & support for using advocacy skills; and
+- Practice using advocacy skills; and

-- engage directly in advocacy for themselves.
+- Engage directly in advocacy for themselves.

 WCC is committed to connecting with women where they are and providing programs that meet their needs.
+For more information, see the Civic Matters one-pager.

 In the coming months and years, WCC will unveil specific programs – across New York City – that aim to facilitate greater access and opportunity so that ALL women can become changemakers.